chef/chef-web-docs/chef_master/source/install_server_ha.rst

 High Availability: Backend Cluster
 =====================================================

-.. warning:: This topic is about a beta feature of Chef.
+.. warning:: This topic is about an upcoming feature of the Chef server.

 This topic introduces, and then describes describes how to set up the |chef server| for high availability using a backend HA cluster comprised of three machines: one leader and two followers.